On Mar 09 2021

 3. Information Regarding Current Personnel‘ The application should address this point to reinforce the applicant’s essentiality to the program, and describe how exactly the applicant fits into the program.
 HHS is interested in the skill sets of the others involved in the program to the extent that they rely on applicant’s skills for their own work, and to understand why such other personnel would not be able to step in and pick up applicant’s responsibilities, if the applicant were no longer available.
 HHS is not interested in the distinguished reputations of these people, but rather how their skills sets interact with, or complement, that of the applicant for purposes of the research.

-4. Recruitment Efforts‘Again, in order to ensure that the applicant is essential to the program, HHS wants evidence that at least two ads was placed in a national journal in search of a replacement with the appropriate skill set.
+4. Recruitment Efforts‘Again, in order to ensure that the applicant is essential to the program, HHS wants evidence of at least two means of recruitment, including in a national journal, in search of a replacement with the appropriate skill set.
 Salary level should be advertised showing a range at a fair market rate.
 The recruitment summary should be kept brief and simple: (a) where and when the ad was placed; and (b) any responses from qualified applicants.

 5. Future of Program if Waiver not Granted‘ If, in fact, the applicant is essential to the program, there are going to be some repercussions if the waiver is not granted and the applicant is required to fulfill the two-year home residency requirement.
 One way to document such consequences is to note delays in the research prior to applicant joining program, or anticipated delays if applicant were no longer available to contribute.
 Another critical element would be any program funding belonging to applicant that would be lost if applicant had to leave, potential funding that applicant is currently precluded from obtaining because of immigration status, or program funding dependent on applicant’s skill, regardless of whether he or she is listed in the actual grant.